Code-Institute-Submissions/to-do-app/README.md

 ### Design

 -   Colour Scheme
     -   The colours used across the site are a mix of blue/green shades.
-They are all cool tones, which are not to harsh on the eye.
+They are all cool tones, which are not too harsh on the eye.
 -   Typography
     -   The Montserrat font is used across the page, with Sans-Serif as the fallback.
 This font is clear and simple, and does not distract the user too much.
 It's simplicity is well suited to an app of this nature.
 -   Imagery